aluzardo/address-book-angular-js/README.md

 ### Travis CI

-[Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
-The angular-seed project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.
+[Travis CI] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.

-You will need to enable the integration between Travis and GitHub.
-See the Travis website for more instruction on how to do this.
+The integration between Travis and GitHub is enabled.
+See the Travis integration https://travis-ci.org/aluzardo/address-book-angular-js.

 ## Contact